Rosemoe/sora-editor/README.md

 Note that statements in other languages may not be up-to-date.

 ***Work In Progress*** This project is still developing slowly.
-Download the newest sources from [Releases](https://github.com/Rosemoe/CodeEditor/releases) instead of cloning this repository directly.

 **Issues and pull requests are welcome.**

 ## Features